Incident DetailsCause of Death:

 A gang of men had robbed a roadhouse in Oak Glen, Illinois, which is now part of Lansing, Illinois, three days earlier.
 The officers went to the address after receiving information that the suspects were located there.

-As Detective Sergeant Fox and officers from Hammond and Cook County, Illinois, entered the suspects' apartment, gunfire erupted and Detective Sergeant Fox was shot and killed by the gang's leader.
+As Detective Sergeant Fox and officers from Hammond and Cook County, Illinois, entered the suspects' apartment, gunfire erupted and Detective Sergeant Fox was shot and killed by the gang's 23-year-old leader.

 In the shootout, the gang's leader was also killed and a Hammond sergeant, who later became chief, was wounded as was an officer with the Cook County Highway Police.